Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Discussion

 In addition, the injection scale of postshock turbulence is $k\lesssim10$ instead of $k=1$ in our simulations.
 This leads to a higher turbulent turnover rate and higher dynamo amplification because the fastest eddy turnover rate is responsible for magnetic energy's exponential growth in the initial kinematic stage.
-Nevertheless, due to the limited numerical resolution, the smallest turbulent eddy much larger than the one in actual observation.
-Our linear stage of the dynamo is hence longer than that in reality, while the nonlinear stage is shorter.
+Nevertheless, due to the limited numerical resolution, the size of the smallest turbulent eddy in our simulations can be much larger than that in reality.
+Our linear stage of the dynamo is hence longer than that in reality, while the nonlinear stage is shorter \citep{2020MNRAS.496.5528M}.